 “Memory is important because it is at the root of all decision making.”

 This is a problem because memory is not formed instantly, it needs consolidation time and sleep helps with that consolidation time.
-With that said, there are things we can control and that is what I will be discussing in greater detail at my Camp Vendini session.
+With that said, there are things we can control.

 Q. Why do people forget?